cockroachdb/docs/src/current/v23.2/cutover-replication.md

 ## Step 1.
 Initiating the cutover

-You can initiate a cutover to the standby cluster in a couple of different ways.
+To initiate a cutover to the standby cluster, there are different ways of specifying the point in time for the standby's promotion.
 Refer to the following sections for steps:

 - [`LATEST`](#cut-over-to-the-most-recent-replicated-time): The most recent replicated timestamp.
 - [Point-in-time](#cut-over-to-a-point-in-time):